ac101illinois/Assignment_Project_Abby_ac101/README.md

 Future goals include loading data for each view, as well as creating a Detail View for the List View, so I can click on each visit and get indepth information for each one.

+Assignment #5:
+In this assignment, I did something very similar to last week's assignment.
+First, I created three class-based views.
+I made a base View for students, a generic ListView for the reviews in the app, and finally a DetailView for each of the students.

+After creating these views, I refactored their urls, and created their templates as extensions of the preexisting base template.
+After loading sample data, I tested each of these views out and was successful in opening each one.

+Future goals I have is to make the webpages prettier with CSS and make it so each Student in the list leads to their individual DetailView.